English literature: Poetry

 Major poets like T.S.
 Eliot, W.H.
 Auden and Dylan Thomas were still publishing in this period.
 Though W.H.
-Auden's (1907–1973) career began in the 1930s and 1940s he published several volumes in the 1950s and 1960s.
+Auden's career began in the 1930s and 1940s he published several volumes in the 1950s and 1960s.
 His stature in modern literature has been contested, but probably the most common critical view from the 1930s onward ranked him as one of the three major twentieth-century British poets, and heir to Yeats and Eliot.

-New poets starting their careers in the 1950s and 1960s include Philip Larkin (1922–1985) (The Whitsun Weddings, 1964), Ted Hughes (1930–1998) (The Hawk in the Rain, 1957), Sylvia Plath (1932-1962) (The Colossus, 1960) and Irishman (born Northern Ireland) Seamus Heaney (1939–2013) (Death of a Naturalist, 1966).
+New poets starting their careers in the 1950s and 1960s include Philip Larkin (The Whitsun Weddings, 1964), Ted Hughes (The Hawk in the Rain, 1957), Sylvia Plath (The Colossus, 1960) and Seamus Heaney (Death of a Naturalist, 1966).
 Northern Ireland has also produced a number of other significant poets, including Derek Mahon and Paul Muldoon.
 In the 1960s and 1970s Martian poetry aimed to break the grip of 'the familiar', by describing ordinary things in unfamiliar ways, as though, for example, through the eyes of a Martian.
 Poets most closely associated with it are Craig Raine and Christopher Reid.

 Another literary movement in this period was the British Poetry Revival was a wide-reaching collection of groupings and subgroupings that embraces performance, sound and concrete poetry.
 The Mersey Beat poets were Adrian Henri, Brian Patten and Roger McGough.
 Their work was a self-conscious attempt at creating an English equivalent to the American Beats.
 Other noteworthy later twentieth-century poets are Welshman R.S.
 Thomas, Geoffrey Hill, Charles Tomlinson and Carol Ann Duffy.
-Geoffrey Hill (born 1932) is considered one of the most distinguished English poets of his generation, Charles Tomlinson (born 1927) is another important English poet of an older generation, though "since his first publication in 1951, has built a career that has seen more notice in the international scene than in his native England.
+Geoffrey Hill is considered one of the most distinguished English poets of his generation, Charles Tomlinson is another important English poet of an older generation, though "since his first publication in 1951, has built a career that has seen more notice in the international scene than in his native England.